munnycodes/flaskr/flaskr/README.md

 This contains the virtual environment where Flask and other dependencies are installed.

 For more information on virtual environments go to: (https://docs.python.org/3/library/venv.html "Creation of virtual environments")

+### Data Model
+The application uses a SQLite database to store users and posts.